CB Radio Band

 Once you have obtained clearance, pressing the microphone button and speaking into the mic would be the next step.
 At this point, you want to make certain you are not transmitting over someone else because doing so is consider by many as disrespectful.
 This is called "stepping" on someone.
 With CB radio band operation, this will result in a high-pitched squeal for the receiver and audio will be block; therefore, a "radio check" would be necessary for testing the transmission.

 When all the aforementioned steps are accomplished, if the microphone is released the transmission will conclude.
 Most CB radio band operation travels roughly 4 miles under normal conditions.
 If a transmission confirmation is achieved, it is usually signified by the popular "10-4 Good Buddy" or the "ten-code".
-The proper operation for CB radio band communication is an art, and it doesn't take much to paint why not visit, Maxon CB Radio a perfect picture.
+The proper operation for CB radio band communication is an art, and it doesn't take much to paint also see, Fossicking in Australia a perfect picture.

 << Previous How to CB Radio | Back to How to CB Radio | Next >> CB Radio Channel